timojuez/hificon/README.md

 It is possible to create a customised controller that keeps your own program synchronised with the AVR.
 Its dependency is freenon[gi] and optionally freenon[autosetup] and pulsectl.
 See ./examples/custom_app.py

-If your development only relies on sending commands to the AVR, you need the class freenon.denon.Denon.
+If your development only relies on sending commands to the AVR, you need the class freenon.BasicDenon.
 Your requirement is purely the freenon package and optionally freenon[autosetup].

 ## Limitations